Alek-S/chicago-traffic-visualizer/trips-layer/README.md

 - Default: `d => d.color`

-Called for each data object to retreive stroke colors.
+Called for each data object to retrieve stroke colors.
 Returns an array in the form of `[r, g, b]`.

 ##### `currentTime` (Number, optional)